The Book of the Law: Writing

 Crowley said he wrote The Book of the Law on 8, 9 and 10 April 1904, between the hours of noon and 1:00 pm, in the flat where he and his new wife were staying for their honeymoon, which he described as being near the Boulak Museum in a fashionable European quarter of Cairo, let by the firm Congdon & Co.
 The apartment was on the ground floor, and the "temple" was the drawing room.

 Crowley described the encounter in detail in The Equinox of the Gods, saying that as he sat at his desk in Cairo, the voice of Aiwass came from over his left shoulder in the furthest corner of the room.
 This voice is described as passionate and hurried, and was "of deep timbre, musical and expressive, its tones solemn, voluptuous, tender, fierce or aught else as suited the moods of the message.
 Not bass—perhaps a rich tenor or baritone."
-Further, the voice was devoid of "native or foreign accent."
+Further, the voice was devoid of "native or foreign accent".

 Crowley also got a "strong impression" of the speaker's general appearance.
-Aiwass had a body composed of "fine matter," which had a gauze-like transparency.
+Aiwass had a body composed of "fine matter", which had a gauze-like transparency.
 Further, he "seemed to be a tall, dark man in his thirties, well-knit, active and strong, with the face of a savage king, and eyes veiled lest their gaze should destroy what they saw.
 The dress was not Arab; it suggested Assyria or Persia, but very vaguely.

-Despite initially writing that it was an "excellent example of automatic writing," Crowley later insisted that it was not just automatic writing (though the writing included aspects of this, since when Crowley tried to stop writing he was compelled to continue.
+Despite initially writing that it was an "excellent example of automatic writing", Crowley later insisted that it was not just automatic writing (though the writing included aspects of this, since when Crowley tried to stop writing he was compelled to continue.
 The writing also recorded Crowley's own thoughts).
 Rather he said that the experience was exactly like an actual voice speaking to him.
-This resulted in a few transcription errors, about which the scribe had to later inquire.
+This resulted in him disclaiming authorship of the work in the usual sense: